Oppenheimer & Co. Inc. Has $635,000 Stock Position in The Liberty SiriusXM Group (NASDAQ:LSXMK)

 Oppenheimer & Co.
-Inc. reduced its stake in shares of The Liberty SiriusXM Group (NASDAQ:LSXMK – Get Rating) by 1.8% in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+Inc. trimmed its position in The Liberty SiriusXM Group (NASDAQ:LSXMK – Get Rating) by 1.8% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 12,483 shares of the technology company’s stock after selling 228 shares during the quarter.
 Oppenheimer & Co.
-Inc.’s holdings in The Liberty SiriusXM Group were worth $635,000 as of its most recent filing with the SEC.
+Inc.’s holdings in The Liberty SiriusXM Group were worth $635,000 at the end of the most recent quarter.

 Several other hedge funds also recently bought and sold shares of LSXMK.
 DekaBank Deutsche Girozentrale boosted its holdings in shares of The Liberty SiriusXM Group by 4.3% during the third quarter.
 DekaBank Deutsche Girozentrale now owns 10,852 shares of the technology company’s stock worth $513,000 after purchasing an additional 444 shares during the period.
 State of New Jersey Common Pension Fund D lifted its stake in The Liberty SiriusXM Group by 30.4% in the third quarter.
 State of New Jersey Common Pension Fund D now owns 79,281 shares of the technology company’s stock valued at $3,763,000 after acquiring an additional 18,461 shares during the last quarter.
 WINTON GROUP Ltd lifted its stake in The Liberty SiriusXM Group by 9.0% in the third quarter.
 WINTON GROUP Ltd now owns 36,859 shares of the technology company’s stock valued at $1,750,000 after acquiring an additional 3,048 shares during the last quarter.
 Janney Montgomery Scott LLC lifted its stake in The Liberty SiriusXM Group by 3.9% in the third quarter.
 Janney Montgomery Scott LLC now owns 56,501 shares of the technology company’s stock valued at $2,682,000 after acquiring an additional 2,119 shares during the last quarter.
 Finally, Maryland State Retirement & Pension System lifted its stake in The Liberty SiriusXM Group by 10.3% in the third quarter.
 Maryland State Retirement & Pension System now owns 12,356 shares of the technology company’s stock valued at $588,000 after acquiring an additional 1,156 shares during the last quarter.
 Institutional investors and hedge funds own 82.79% of the company’s stock.